chendu2017/chendu2017.github.io/_pages/about.md

 I received my Master's degree in Management Science from Shanghai Jiao Tong University, where I had the privilege to be advised by Professor [Huan Zheng](http://www.acem.sjtu.edu.cn/en/faculty/zhenghuan.html).

 My research sits at the intersection of business operations and data privacy, aiming to combine decision-making with differential privacy to enable privacy-aware operations.
-I am particularly interested in designing optimization algorithms that simultaneously protect sensitive data and deliver high-quality decisions.
+I am particularly interested in designing optimization algorithms that protect sensitive data whiling delivering high-quality decisions.
- I also investigate applications of these approaches in machine learning, revenue management, supply chains, and public policy.
+ I also explore applications of these approaches in machine learning, revenue management, supply chains, and public policy.

 ---------